Fried Polenta Recipe – How to Make Fried Polenta

 Even throughout the Indus Valley Civilisation, one of the world’s oldest city civilizations dating back to a few,000 years before delivering Jesus Christ, animals were raised and slaughtered for food.
 During the Vedic length, non-vegetarianism changed into common.
 Even Ayurveda, which we regard now as an in basic terms Hindu vegetarian phenomenon, recommended remedies primarily based on meat.

 The popularity of vegetarianism came from the Jain, as opposed to Hindu, tradition.
 Even the Buddha (who came after Mahavir and Jainism’s founding) did not insist on vegetarianism.
-(Indians are continually shocked to find out that the Dalai Lama eats meat; he ate beef till his doctors instructed him to head easily on pork.)
-Ancient texts inclusive of The Arthashastra contain many references to meat consumption.
+(Indians are continually shocked to learn that the Dalai Lama eats meat; he ate beef until his doctors instructed him to head easily on pork.)
+Ancient texts, inclusive The Arthashastra, contain many references to meat consumption.
 So, the view that historical Hindus had been all vegetarians is a fable.

 - A word from our sposor -